Wilhelm2/MobileNetworks/README.md

 2. **Network files:** Define modules as well as the simulation network which is composed of modules.
 Have the extension *.ned*.
 3. **Message files:** Define the messages used by nodes.
 Have the extension *.msg*.

+# INET
+INET is a network simulator implemented on OMNeT++ [[5]](https://omnetpp.org/).
+INET offers an implementation of communication layers (e.g., TCP/UDP/Ethernet/IPv4/MAC), node mobility, node failures, and network interferences in wired and wireless networks.
+INET is used by importing it directly in OMNeT++ projects.

 # User guide